8ctopus/sciter-demo-app/README.md

 # sciter demo application

 This is a [sciter.js](https://sciter.com/) demo standalone application.
-It can be used as the starting point to build your app.
+It can be used as the starting point to build your own app.

 ![sciter demo app screenshot](screenshot.png)